kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 * **Clarifications** – Minor corrections or explanations; proposals are not revised
 * **Communications** – Used to establish a competitive range; proposals still not revised

-Negotiations can be conducted in both sole source and competitive acquisitions.
+Negotiations can be conducted in both sole-source and competitive acquisitions.

-In **sole source** acquisitions, the FAR uses “negotiations.”
+In **sole-source** acquisitions, the FAR uses “negotiations.”
 In **competitive** ones, it uses “discussions.”

 In this lesson, we will use the term “negotiations” to apply to both situations.

-The primary purpose of the source selection process is to allow the Government to choose the offer that represents best value — to select the offer that best meets the Government’s needs at a fair and reasonable price.
-Contract negotiations are a way to maximize the ability to obtain best value.
+The primary purpose of the source selection process is to allow the Government to choose the offer that represents the best value — to select the offer that best meets the Government’s needs at a fair and reasonable price.
+Contract negotiations are a way to maximize the ability to obtain the best value.

 ### Best Practices for Digital Service Procurements